10 High-paying jobs that Do Not Require a College Degree

 Pharmacy technicians help pharmacists with dispensing medications to customers and/or health professionals.
 Most pharmacy technicians work in pharmacies and drug stores, while others work at hospitals or in private practices.

-A four-year degree is typically not needed because most pharmacy technicians learn through on-the-job training.
-Different vocational and technical schools offer programs in pharmacy technology, and some even award students with a certificate after a year or less.
+A four-year degree is typically not needed, because most pharmacy technicians learn through on-the-job training.
+Different vocational/technical schools offer programs in pharmacy technology, and some even award students with a certificate after a year or less.

 Service Delivery Analyst

 As a service delivery analyst, you ensure that clients get high-quality service.
-Service delivery analysts analyze the delivery of services and identify areas for improvement.
+They are responsible for analyzing how services are being delivered and how they can be improved.
 A service delivery analyst typically uses software to track the quality and efficiency of the user’s experience.

 The requirements of service delivery analyst jobs vary by industry, and the analyst generally needs strong computer skills.
-This job requires experience (generally at least three years) in the industry.
-Also, knowledge of the service delivery software that the company is using This job does not necessarily require a four-year degree.
+This job needs experience (generally at least three years) in the industry.
+Also, knowledge of the service delivery software that the company is using.
+This job does not necessarily require a four-year degree.

 Computer Programmer

 Computer programmers have the responsibility to create, write, and test code that enables computer programs and applications to function.
-Computer programmers are expected to possess knowledge of a variety of computer languages, such as Java and C++.
+They are expected to know a variety of computer languages, including Java and C++.

 All that some computer programmers need is an associate degree or extensive experience in coding.
-Additionally, obtaining certifications in specific programming languages can also enhance a job candidate’s chances of getting hired.
-Alternatively, you can get the skills you require to get hired by attending a bootcamp.
+These programmers can also become certified in specific programming languages, so these certificates can also help a job candidate get hired.
+Alternatively, you can get the skills you require to get hired by attending a Bootcamp.

 According to the Department of Labor’s Occupational Outlook Handbook (2018), the median pay for a computer programmer is $84,280.